catmaid/CATMAID/sphinx-doc/source/data_views.rst

 as the default, i.e. it is shown when CATMAID is loaded.
 Both views have different view types.
 They are *Project list* and *Project table*.
-There is also two more data view types that are not used by the pre-defined views: *Legacy project list*.
+There is also two more data view types that are not used by the pre-defined views: *Simple project list*.
 It allows the display of a project list used before the advent of data views.
 Then there is also the *Project tag table* which allows the construction of a table based on tags.
 The details are described below.